 - Keep a hose nearby.
 You'll need to rinse the birds, your hands, the processing table frequently.
 If you are processing in late fall/early winter or early spring, make sure to open and drain your hoses at night so they don't freeze.

 - What are you going to do with the birds after you process them?
 Do you have storage bags for them?
 Do you have the fridge or freezer space available?
 Meat needs to get chilled after processing and stay cold to stop the growth of bacteria, so once they come out of the chill tank, they need someplace to go.
-If you are picking up freshly processed birds, bring a cooler with ice or ice packs so they stay cold until you can get them home into your fridge or freezer.

 - What about all that stuff that comes out of the bird?
 We have a compost pile, and we bury all the guts in the pile and cover it with feathers, leaves, and other compost.
 Keep in mind that the smell of all that stuff can attract coyotes, foxes, etc. So have a plan to either bury it in compost, or seal it in a garbage bag.
 Check your local landfill laws, you may not be able to put that out to the trash, you may be required to take it to a special location at your county landfill that is specifically for animal waste.
 If you do put these items in a compost bin, make sure you are able to let that compost process for a couple of years before use.
 You won't be able to use that compost the following spring.